-Section 13-8 of Schedule 13, O.Reg.170/03 requires that a treated water sample is taken every 60 months and is tested for sodium.
-Records provided by OCWA indicate that sampling for sodium was conducted on January 9, 2017 with a result of 16.2 mg\L.
+Section 13-8 of Schedule 13, O.Reg.170/03 requires that the Owner and the Operating Authority ensure that a treated water sample is taken every 60 months and is tested for sodium.
+Records provided by the Owner and reviewed during the inspection indicate that the Owner conducted sampling for sodium on January 9, 2017 with a result of 7.51 mg\L.